 The road and footpath adjoining the site are made up and are assumed to be adopted by the Local Authority.

-The property has been extended in 1981 and 2002 and it should be confirmed that all necessary permissions have been obtained.
+The property has been altered with the removal of an internal wall between the kitchen and dining area and it should be confirmed that all necessary permissions have been obtained.